eneliviu/LovePlanningCLI/README.md

 - The browser specific promt windows triggered by the error checks doesn't contain a No-button (but the Cancel button has the same role): creating custom promt windows would improve the overall user experience.
 - There is a unfortunate typo in the name of the respository ('Portololoio' instead of 'Portofolio') that has to be fixed.

+If you encounter issues or bugs, please create an issue by clicking [here](https://github.com/eneliviu/LovePlanningCLI/issues).

 ## Possible improvements
 ### Functionality for user accounts and data storage.
 In its current state, the app can only be user not provide storage for the task list and tracking data.
 The consequence is that each time the page is refreshed, all the information is gone.